vignesh-waran-k/docai_v2/README.md

 ## Output Details

-The script after execution creates a CSV file containing a list of file names with all the fraud detected on the document .
+The script after execution creates a CSV file containing a list of filenames with all the fraud detected on the document .
 The script also generates the percentage of Total Fraudulent and Non Fraudulent documents at the end.